Chronic Care Management in Michigan.

 CCM billing in Michigan.

 CCM uses federally standardized CPT codes with uniform reimbursement across Michigan.
-MI Medicaid provides full supplementary Medicaid coverage for dual-eligible patients.
+MI Medicaid provides partial supplementary Medicaid coverage for dual-eligible patients.

 CCM services, first 20 min of clinical staff time per month